LiMinggang/madedit-mod/README.txt

 Mod v0.3.6
 New: Create scripts directory if not exists while saving recorded script
 New: Shortcut for Insert numbers(Ctrl-Shift-N)
+Fix: Memory leak in MadEditFrame::OnToolsAstyleFormat
+Fix: Use global astyle::ASFormatter formatter for performance in MadEditFrame::OnToolsAstyleFormat enhancement

 Mod v0.3.5
 1.New: MadMacro local script list on Toolbar